History of artificial intelligence: Revival of neural networks: "connectionism"

 In 1982, physicist John Hopfield was able to prove that a form of neural network (now called a "Hopfield net") could learn and process information, and provably converges after enough time under any fixed condition.
 It was a breakthrough, as it was previously thought that nonlinear networks would, in general, evolve chaotically.
 Geoffrey Hinton proved a similar result about a device called a "Boltzmann machine".
 (Hopfield and Hinton would eventually receive the 2024 Nobel prize for this work.)
 In 1986, Hinton and David Rumelhart popularized a method for training neural networks called "backpropagation".
 (Note: Versions of backpropagation had been developed in several fields, most directly as the reverse mode of automatic differentiation published by Seppo Linnainmaa (1970).
 It was applied to neural networks in the 1970s by Paul Werbos.)
 These three developments helped to revive the exploration of artificial neural networks.

 Neural networks, along with several other similar models, received widespread attention after the 1986 publication of the Parallel Distributed Processing, a two-volume collection of papers edited by Rumelhart and psychologist James McClelland.
-The new field was christened "connectionism" and there was a considerable debate between advocates of symbolic AI and the "connectionists".
+The new field was named "connectionism" which was contrasted with symbolic AI.
 Hinton called symbols the "luminous aether of AI"―that is, an unworkable and misleading model of intelligence.
-This was a direct attack on the principles that inspired the cognitive revolution.

-Neural networks started to advance the state of the art in some specialist areas such as protein structure prediction.
-Following pioneering work from Terry Sejnowski, cascading multilayer perceptrons such as PhD and PsiPred reached near-theoretical maximum accuracy in predicting secondary structure.

 In 1990, Yann LeCun at Bell Labs used convolutional neural networks to recognize handwritten digits.
 The system was used widely in the 90s, reading zip codes and personal checks.
 This was the first genuinely useful application of neural networks.